Two GitHub pages hosting the web app are available:

 For more information about this application, please refer to STM32WBA Heart Rate.

-The Data Throughput application measures the upload (data transfer from web interface to the connected device) and download (data transfer from the connected device to the web interface) throughput between the web app and the connected device.
-The Data Throughput interface proposes two panels, one to display the uploaded data and the other the downloaded data.
-Each panel has a chart of the data throughput and a button to reset the chart, the upload panel has also a button to start or stop the uploading of data.
+The Data Throughput application measures upload (data transfer from the web interface to the connected device) and download (data transfer from the connected device to the web interface) throughput between the web app and the connected device.
+The Data Throughput interface proposes two panels, one to display uploaded data and the other to display downloaded data.
+Each panel has a data throughput chart and a button to reset the chart, and the upload panel also has a button to start or stop data upload.

 Step 1.
 Power on the STM32WBA board with the Data Throughput application flashed and activate Bluetooth® on your machine.